phwecker/2019-azure-dd-vienna-public/README.md

 - Azure Cognitive Service - Vision provisioned
 - Azure Vision Service Access Key

+You can also find an ARM template and Azure CLI script for creating the necessary resources in your Azure subscription.

 **DISCLAIMER** -- Any code provided in this example is for _illustration purposes only_ and used at your own risk.